Pythagoreanism: Body and soul

 Pythagoreans believed that body and soul functioned together, and a healthy body required a healthy psyche.
 Early Pythagoreans conceived of the soul as the seat of sensation and emotion.
 They regarded the soul as distinct from the intellect.
-However, only fragments of the early Pythagorean texts have survived and it is not certain whether they believed the soul was immortal.
+However, only fragments of the early Pythagorean texts have survived, and it is not certain whether they believed the soul was immortal.
 The surviving texts of the Pythagorean philosopher Philolaus indicate that while early Pythagoreans did not believe that the soul contained all psychological faculties, the soul was life and a harmony of physical elements.
-As such the soul passed away when certain arrangements of these elements ceased to exist.
+As such the soul died when certain arrangements of these elements ceased to exist.

 However, the teaching most securely identified with Pythagoras is metempsychosis, or the "transmigration of souls", which holds that every soul is immortal and, upon death, enters into a new body.
 Pythagorean metempsychosis resembles the teachings of the Orphics, although its version contains substantial differences.
 Unlike the Orphics, who considered metempsychosis a cycle of grief that could be escaped by attaining liberation from it, Pythagoras seems to postulate an eternal, endless reincarnation where subsequent lives would not be conditioned by any action done in the previous.